Stratio/stratio-cassandra/README.md

 Stratio Cassandra
 =================

-Stratio Cassandra is an open source (under the [Apache License, v2.0](http://www.apache.org/licenses/LICENSE-2.0.html "The Apache License, v2.0")) fork of [Apache Cassandra](http://cassandra.apache.org/) where index functionality has been extended to provide near real time search such as ElasticSearch or Solr, including [full text search](http://en.wikipedia.org/wiki/Full_text_search) capabilities and free multivariable search.
+Stratio Cassandra is a fork of [Apache Cassandra](http://cassandra.apache.org/) where index functionality has been extended to provide near real time search such as ElasticSearch or Solr, including [full text search](http://en.wikipedia.org/wiki/Full_text_search) capabilities and free multivariable search.
 It is achieved through an [Apache Lucene](http://lucene.apache.org/) based implementation of Cassandra secondary indexes, where each node of the cluster indexes its own data.

-It allows you to make cluster-wide [relevance queries](http://en.wikipedia.org/wiki/Relevance_(information_retrieval)) both as apply filters.
+Index [relevance queries](http://en.wikipedia.org/wiki/Relevance_(information_retrieval)) allows you to retrieve **the *n* more relevant results** satisfying a query.
+The coordinator node sends the query to each node in the cluster, each node returns its *n* best results and then the coordinator combines these partial results and gives you the *n* best of them, avoiding full scan.

+Index filtered queries are a powerful help when analyzing the data stored in Cassandra with [MapReduce](http://es.wikipedia.org/wiki/MapReduce) frameworks as [Apache Hadoop](http://hadoop.apache.org/) or, even better, [Apache Spark](http://spark.apache.org/) through [Stratio Deep](https://github.com/Stratio/stratio-deep).
+Adding Lucene filters in the jobs input queries can **dramatically reduce** the amount of data in the tasks input.
+It's possible because all the key/token restrictions and additional clauses in the CQL3 query are supported by the Stratio's index implementation.

 Any cell in the tables can be indexed, included the primary key ones both as collections.
 Wide rows are also supported.
 You can scan token/key ranges, apply additional CQL3 clauses and page on the filtered results.

-When doing relevance search to retrieve **the *n* more relevant results** satisfying a query, the coordinator node sends the query to each node in the cluster.
-Each node returns its *n* best results and then the coordinator combines these partial results and returns the *n* best of them.
-This is achieved through a modified version of the Cassandra's storage proxy.
-When the user's query is a filter that does not require relevance search then the usual Cassandra's query distribution system is used.

-Stratio indexes are a powerful help when analyzing the data stored in Cassandra with [MapReduce](http://es.wikipedia.org/wiki/MapReduce) frameworks as [Apache Hadoop](http://hadoop.apache.org/) or, even better, [Apache Spark](http://spark.apache.org/).
-Adding Lucene filters in the jobs input queries can **dramatically reduce** the amount of data in the tasks input.
-It's possible because all the key/token restrictions and additional clauses in the CQL3 query are supported by the Stratio's index implementation.

 Other information including documentation is available on the [Stratio documentation website.](http://wordpress.dev.strat.io/cassandra/extended-search-in-cassandra/)

 Features
 ========

 Stratio Cassandra and its integration with Lucene search technology provides:

   * Big data full text search